ramensandwich/18748_S18/README.md

 Adjust the bs parameter according to the speed of your sd card.
 ** Note: name_of_sd_card_partition and name_of_sd_card are not necessarily the same. ** So if your sd card partition is called /dev/disk3s1, then the sd card may be called /dev/disk3

+## Setting up the AC600 wireless dongle

+Sometimes Kali Linux does not have the necessary drivers to work with the AC600 because there are two chipsets for the same product.
+If plug-and-play does not work, then follow [these instructions](https://medium.com/@honsontran/installing-tp-link-archer-t2uh-ac600-on-vmware-for-kali-linux-4fa2db52cd69)

 ## Starting the sniffer